When weighing up a whole-home cooling system, it’s easy to get stuck between a ductless mini-split system, or traditional central air conditioning.

 I just spilled the beans above, but ductless systems are more efficient, generally, than central air.
 This is mostly due to leaky air ducts losing air, as opposed to tight, small conduit tubes that are well-sealed.

 That said, ductless systems are not as powerful as a central aircon setup.
+Especially with added inline duct fans.
 As a general rule of thumb, if your total square footage of cooling is above 2,000 sq. ft [DrHVAC], you’re in central air conditioning territory.
 While smaller spaces can take advantage of the focused cooling offered by a ductless system, overly large spaces need the power of a full-sized furnace.

 Central air conditioning units don’t have to be noisy.
 At least not that you can hear.
 If you can keep the main unit in the basement or attic – it’s not too much of a bother.
 However, ductless systems are still unbeatable on quietness.
 By having the noisy compressor in the unit that sits outside your home, it means you’ll typically enjoy a quieter home environment.